Imperial's Sarnia Products Pipeline

 Ontario Energy Board regulatory application

-In addition to the Leave to Construct process, Imperial is working collaboratively with a broad range of local, provincial and federal entities on other permits and project approvals related to the Waterdown to Finch Project.
-A full list of regulatory and permitting bodies is included below and in the Waterdown to Finch Project brochure.
+Imperial is continuing to work collaboratively with a broad range of local, provincial and federal entities on other permits and project approvals required to begin construction on the Waterdown to Finch Project.

 Environmental and cultural assessments began in the spring of 2018.
 Subject to provincial regulatory reviews and receiving all permits, Imperial expects to start construction in 2020.
 The existing pipeline will continue to operate reliably until the Waterdown to Finch Project is complete.